core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * A server does not respond immediately to an IP multicast request and should first wait for a time that is randomly picked within a predetermined time interval called the Leisure ({{Section 8.2 of RFC7252}}).

 This document also defines these measures to be applicable to alternative transports (other than IP multicast), if not defined otherwise.

-Additional guidelines to reduce congestion risks defined in this document are as follows:
+Independently of the used transport, additional guidelines to reduce congestion risks defined in this document are as follows:

 * A server in a constrained network SHOULD only support group requests for resources that have a small representation (where the representation may be retrieved via a GET, FETCH or POST method in the request).
 For example, "small" can be defined as a response payload limited to approximately 5% of the IP Maximum Transmit Unit (MTU) size, so that it fits into a single link-layer frame in case IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN, see {{sec-6lowpan}}) is used on the constrained network.